 Working from Home

-If you or someone living in your home wants to work or run a business from home you need to get written permission: contact Westminster, who will consider:
+If you or someone living in your home wants to work or run a business from home you need to get written permission: contact Westminster, who will consider:• The sort of work you want to do

 • The amount of noise it will cause